Data Feminism

 Evidence-Based Gender Assessments

-Female and male commuters utilize public transport differently, and yet, not enough is known about women commuters’ experiences and challenges.
+Female and male commuters utilize public transportation differently, yet not enough is known about women’s commuting experiences and challenges.
 In countries such as Mexico and Peru, gendered perspectives in public policy are starting to be considered, but public action remains insufficient.
-Together with the socially-focused company WhereIsMyTransport and Rumbo, DPA collected data via online surveys that reflects the issues faced by women transportation users in Mexico City, Mexico, and Lima, Peru.
-The resulting paper highlights the findings across four areas of interest, and offers actionable recommendations to empower female commuters and promote gender equality.
+Together with the socially-focused company WhereIsMyTransport, DPA collected data via online surveys that reflects the issues faced by women transportation users in Mexico City, Mexico and Lima, Peru.
+The resulting paper highlighted the findings and provided actionable recommendations to empower female commuters and promote gender equality.

 Developed in partnership with Cinvestav, a network of 11 STEM (Science, Technology, Engineering, and Mathematics) research centers across Mexico, this project aimed to provide an institutional gender assessment of the challenges that women working and studying in the network face (including harassment).
 The findings from an online survey, focus groups, literature review, and documentary analysis were used to outline actionable recommendations towards gender mainstreaming in this complex organization.